Taiwanese fried chicken

-Taiwanese fried chicken (鹹酥雞 (kiâm-so͘-ke, xiánsūjī, hsien²su¹chi¹); also 鹽酥雞 (yánsūjī, salty crispy chicken)), westernized as popcorn chicken, is a dish in Taiwanese cuisine commonly found as street snack and is indispensable to the night markets in Taiwan.
+Taiwanese fried chicken (鹹酥雞 (kiâm-so͘-ke, xiánsūjī, hsien²su¹chi¹); also 鹽酥雞 (yánsūjī, salty crispy chicken)), westernized as popcorn chicken, is a dish in Taiwanese cuisine commonly found as a street snack.
+It is popular at the night markets in Taiwan.
 It consists of bite-sized pieces of chicken, coated and fried with flour and seasoning mixture.
-Salt and pepper is the staple condiment, while chili powder, lightly fried basil leaves, and garlic bits are added for preference.
+Salt and pepper is the staple condiment, while chili powder, lightly fried basil leaves, and garlic bits are added depending on preference.

 Since the creation of this dish, it has become a popular fast food or restaurant appetizer in other countries in Asia, as well as among Asian immigrant populations overseas.
+It has also become increasingly popular in the United States alongside a broader increase in popularity of Taiwanese cuisine in that country.

 Origins

-Taiwanese fried chicken is famous for its taste and texture, breaking through the confinement of the other snacks, and having a high status in the street food space.
-It then rapidly became prevalent in the street and night markets.

-Despite the fact that the history of this dish is not long, it evolved rapidly due to stiff competition, and many different varieties have been made.
+Taiwanese fried chicken is famous for its taste and texture.
+The dish's history is relatively recent.
+It evolved rapidly due to stiff competition, and many different varieties have been made.
 In the early stages of the dish, the fried chicken was merely combined with different levels of chili powder to separate into mild, medium, and extra spicy flavors.
-Different varieties of the dish change according to trends and use many other seasonings, such as allspice, seaweed powder, mustard powder, etc. Some versions are covered in honey, or filled with cheese, or any number of radically different preparations.
+Different varieties of the dish change according to trends and use a wide variety of seasonings, such as allspice, seaweed powder, and mustard powder, among many others.
+Some versions are covered in honey, or filled with cheese, or subject to any number of different preparations.

 Rather than being fried in just one pot of oil, it uses two pots of oil with different temperatures in order to optimize the crunchy texture and taste.
 Some vendors grill the chicken first, then fry it for extra crunch.
 It uses high-temperature oils to lock in the natural juices of the meat, followed by low temperature oils to complete the cooking process and ensure food safety.
 Using this method can eliminate common problems, such as chicken that is either not fully cooked or overcooked leading to loss of juiciness and a dry texture.
 Frying the chickens with one pot of oil often results in a thick layer of fried breading and thin layer of meat, while using two pots can prevent this from happening.

 Some vendors fry the dish using the subcutaneous layer of fat on the chicken, which can make improve the fragrance and reduce greasiness in the final product.
 However, the cost of this method is high, which why it is less common.